chenghit/etf_loop/README.md

-You would want to access below link to learn the monitor policy.
+You would want to access below link to learn about the monitor policy.

 https://mp.weixin.qq.com/s/AcFJEhWpFd8y2pM1IBfv2A